Beach Resort Tioman Island

 We are pleased to share that the resort will be embarking on an upgrading program.
 To ensure that the natural ambiance is not affected and to keep disturbances to a minimum, all works, which are mainly woodworks, are done by hand and only hand tools are used.
 Our aim is to enhance the overall comfort and experience of Japamala Resort.

-From March to April, we will be upgrading Tamarind Tioman.
-During this period, the menu will be made available at our new restaurant, Il Tempio.
-Works will be carried out in controlled timings daily, and as a result, some rooms may experience some noise disruptions between 10am and 5pm.
+During this period, works will be carried out in controlled timings daily, and as a result, some rooms may experience some noise disruptions between 10am and 5pm.
 Please be assured that concerted considerations will be made to ensure guest comfort and convenience throughout.

 We thank you for your kind understanding and we aim to continue to deliver the unique Samadhi experience to you.